nuxt/nuxt.com/content/projects.md

 ::projects-page
 ---
-videoId: IY8QTdNIeU
+videoId: vbsPXHCu8Xg
-videoTitle: Second Poteau Pavard
+videoTitle: Be Lazy, Be Smart, Be Nuxt
 ---

 #badge